 - Condensation on the roof sheathing and framing; this may indicate the need for additional ventilation in the attic rather than a leak.

 The floor structure of an attic is also the framing for the ceiling beneath it.
 This is made up of ceiling joists, typically 2x6 or larger boards.
 As long as they are not damaged, the joists should be strong enough to allow you to move around in the attic for an inspection and to provide storage for typical boxed items.
 But they may not be adequate to support the weight of multiple people, furniture, and heavy stored items.

-Before you start moving around the attic, however, think hard about what you will be stepping or crawling on.
+However, before you start moving around the attic, think hard about what you will be stepping or crawling on.
 The joists should support your weight, but the space between them almost certainly will not.
-The safest way to move around an unfinished attic is to create a catwalk (or walking platform) by attaching some 1x6 or 1x8 boards or strips of 3/4" plywood to the joists with screws (don't use nails because the hammering might disturb the drywall or plaster ceiling below).
+The safest way to move around an unfinished attic is to create a catwalk (or walking platform) by attaching some 1 x 6 or 1 x 8 boards or strips of 3/4-inch plywood to the joists with screws.
+(Don't use nails because the hammering might disturb the drywall or plaster ceiling below.)